cmu-phil/tetrad-manual-rtd/docs/data.formats.md

 ### Notes

-- Missing values may be written as: `*`, `?`, or blank.
+- Missing values are written by default as: `*`, though other options are also supported.
 - Mixed data (continuous + discrete) is allowed.
-- Variable order in the header determines column order throughout the system.
+- Variable order in the header determines column order throughout the file.

 ---